danzo3000/NC-Games-Frontend/README.md

 -Users are able to view any comments on a single review.
 -Users are able to login (using a pre-made set of user accounts) and leave comments as that user.
 -Users recieve optimistically rendered feedback on their actions, with appropriate error/loading messages.

+At the time of deployment I had been learning to code for approximately 3 months.